kalemaria/pycurv/README.md

 ```
 install ipython(2):
 `sudo apt install ipython`)
 5. Install dependencies from the setup.py provided in this folder:
 ```
 sudo pythonX setup.py install
 ```
-X=2 or 3 for python2 or 3 and try to import pysurf
+X=2 or 3 for python2 or 3 and try to import pysurf.
 6. To re-create the environment on another computer or after
 re-installation, freeze the current state of the environment packages:
 ```